Islay Accommodation

 Islay Old School Cottages

-If you’d like to take advantage of a luxurious self-catering cottage on the isle of Islay, choose one of three well-appointed Old School Cottages offering accommodation on the same site.
-Beinn Mhor offers four double bedrooms, while Beinn Bhan has two double bedrooms.
+Out of the beautiful cottages, Beinn Mhor offers four double bedrooms, while Beinn Bhan offer traditional double bedrooms and a luxuriously furnished lounge.
 Finally, the Beinn Bheigeir accommodation offers five bedrooms in a beautiful house made from stone, sleeping nine people.
-Each Islay option has its own character and appeal, offering all the mod-cons for self-catering accommodation.
+Each option has its own character and appeal, and has all the mod-cons for self-catering accommodation.

 All the Old School Cottages are in Port Ellen.
 This beautiful fishing village is on the southern end of the isle of Islay.
 Three of the best whisky distilleries on the island, including Lagavulin, are within easy reach to the east of the self-catering cottage accommodation on Islay.